Free-LLM/free-llm.github.io/orchestrator.md

 - Declared agent capabilities
 - Current load and availability
 - Historical reliability (optional)
+ - Data locality and access costs when tasks use [DataRefs](/data-sources)

 There is no assumption of fairness or long-term assignment stability.